 Why do you think the chances are high for precipitation the morning of October 21?
+Because the temperature decreases, and the humidity is high.

 How is this storm similar to, or different from, the isolated storm that you investigated before?
+The storm doesn't develop over just one day, but rather it develops over several days.

 Students at a high school in Virginia collected the weather data that's in this lesson's graphs.
 If you collected weather data at your school, what types of weather events would you likely observe?
+Answers will vary.
+Look for an understanding of typical weather patterns specific to your location.